section-engineering-education/engineering-education/articles/react-native-firebase-image-labeling/index.md

 8. We displayed the results in the UI.

-9. We learned about the additional configurations that we can pass to the `cloudImageLabelerProcessImage` function.
+9. We learned about  additional configurations that we can pass to the `cloudImageLabelerProcessImage` function.

 Congratulations, :partying_face: You did it.